 Identify Customer Value Drivers – Customer Value Discovery

-What do customer actually value?
+What do customers actually value?
 What will they pay for?
 Where is your pricing negotiation power?

 - Customers are no longer a homogenous group of segments